 Type / Description Compliance Period Corrective Actions taken by PWS Well # 1, System ID # AZ04-11-087, exceeded the MCL for nitrates.
 This well is operating under an ADEQ Consent Order to correct the problem and monitors quarterly for Nitrates.
-Violation ongoing Nov.
-2018 - present.
+Violation: Jan.
+01, 2023 - Dec.
+31, 2023.
 Obtained funding and the engineering to replace the well.
 An alternative drinking water source is offered until the new well is operational.
-New well is expected in 2023 We monitor quarterly.
-We sampled for contaminants and notified you, our drinking water consumers timely, however we failed to send our certification of posting to ADEQ in a timely manner, which resulted in a viloation.
-July 24, 2022 The certification of distribution was submitted to ADEQ, although it was sent late.
+The new well is expected to be in service by 2025.
+We monitor quarterly.